Plugin Register & API Expose

 )

-Each plugin must implement a class decorated with @on_register() and inherit from BasePlugin.
+A plugin class is registered with @on_register() and usually inherits from BasePlugin.

 @on_register()